 - Moisturise with SPF in the morning.
 Protecting our skin from the sun is the best way to look 40 when you’re 50.
 Even if it’s cloudy outside or you’re not leaving the house - if you can read without a lamp on, you need to wear SPF as the sun’s rays will find you.

 Add the finishing touches

 You can add makeup into your routine to help you look fresher, more awake and cover any blemishes or scars.
-The best order to use products is listed below, but you don’t have to follow all the steps if you prefer to keep your grooming regime simple.
+We’d suggest using the products in the order listed below, but you don’t have to follow all the steps if you prefer to keep your grooming regime a bit more simple.

 - Prepare your skin with primer.
 Apply a small amount all over your face to help the makeup applied afterwards to be smoother and last longer.

 - Conceal blemishes and dark circles.
 Using a concealer or liquid concealer pen, you can help cover any uneven marks on the skin.
 Tap the product onto the skin using your finger or a sponge.

 - Even out skin tone with foundation or tinted moisturiser.
 You can apply this all over your face using your fingers, a sponge, or a brush.
 Take care to make it look natural by checking it hasn’t sunk into fine lines around your eyes or nose and checking along your jawline that it blends into your neck seamlessly.

 - You can add a subtle warmth to your skin with a bronzer (to make it look like we haven’t spent most of the past year inside).
 Apply it with a powder brush to areas where the sun would naturally hit your face, usually around the top of the forehead and cheekbones.
 To keep it looking natural, don’t go too heavy on the bronzer.